tshepang/blog/content/computing/Rust week of 2015-06-26.rst

 :tags: Rust

-I `removed a sentence`__ that is not needed to Cargo documentation.
+I `removed a sentence`__ that is not needed from Cargo documentation.
 I also added `ability to read from $EMAIL environment variable`__ to the ``cargo new`` command, and `fixed a small issue`__ in the test suite..